microsoft/DirectXTK/README.md

 * When using clang/LLVM for the ARM64 platform, the Windows 11 SDK ([22000](https://walbourn.github.io/windows-sdk-for-windows-11/)) or later is required.

 * The ``CompileShaders.cmd`` script must have Windows-style (CRLF) line-endings.
 If it is changed to Linux-style (LF) line-endings, it can fail to build all the required shaders.

+* Xbox One support for DirectX 11 requires the legacy Xbox One XDK.
+See February 2023 or earlier releases of *DirectX Tool Kit* for the required project files.

 ## Support